18F/handbook/_pages/policies/travel-and-leave-policies/leave.md

 An employee may only take advanced annual leave in the amount they will earn back by the end of the current leave year, and the advanced leave may not exceed 80 hours.

-Please note: You may receive a "medium" notice/exception in HRLinks that term employees cannot go into the negative with leave balances.
+Please note: You may receive a "medium" notice/exception in HRLinks that "term employees cannot go into the negative with leave balances."
 Policy allows the approval of advance leave for employees on limited appointments, but the amount of advance leave approved must not exceed the NTE or end of the leave year.
-The system will always give you an exception message when an employee's leave balance is in the negatives.
-I would recommend noting a remark in the comment box if available to note the approval of advance leave.
+The system will always give you an exception message when your leave balance is in the negative.
+Please make a remark in the comment box to note the approval of advance leave.

 You can find Leave Year beginning and end dates in this Office of Personnel Management (OPM) [fact sheet](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/leave-year-beginning-and-ending-dates/).